 Insalata: Mozzarella di bufala, roasted Italian pear, Buttervilla’s funky leaves, toasted walnuts and aged balsamic

 Mine was a classic salad elevated into something special by the quality of the ingredients; that mozzarella was meltingly milky, the pear and walnuts beautiful and the salad and very simple drizzling of oil and balsamic just right.

 Primi: Aged carnaroli risotto of Zucca Farm butternut squash, amaretti, Rosary goat’s cheese and sage

 It shouldn’t be hard for an Italian restaurant to make a good risotto yet evidence has taught me that many fail.
-This risotto was excellent – richly flavoured and unctuous with perfectly cooked rice.
+This risotto was excellent – richly flavoured and indulgent with perfectly cooked rice.
 The salty-sweet-savoury of butternut, amaretti, goat’s cheese and sage was superb.